 We have received ISO9001:2008 certification for the quality management system, ISO10012 for the measurement management system, ISO14001 certification for the environmental management system and BSOHSAS18001 certification for the occupational health and safety management system covering substantially all of our products.
-We have also received many other domestic and international certifications for our products from PRC government agencies and independent international certification authorities, including the China Compulsory Certification for product quality and safety from the China Quality Certification Center and the CE certification from TüV Rheinland and TüV SüD, independent certification institutions based in Germany, as well as GOST certification from Russia and Korea Product Safety Certification.
+We have also received many other domestic and international certifications for our products from PRC government agencies and independent international certification authorities, including the China Compulsory Certification for product quality and safety from the China Quality Certification Center and the CE certification from TüV Rheinland and TüV SüD, independent certification institutions based in Germany, as well as GOST-R certification in Belarus, TP certification in Russia, MOM certification in Singapore, UksEPRO certification in Ukraine, North America certification and Product Safety Certification in South Korea and Brazil.
 We believe all of these certifications demonstrate the technological capabilities of our manufacturing processes and help build customer confidence.